Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 ## Configure Drivers for KMS/Wayland Support.
 This part should only be done with the version that matches your card.

-WARNING: If you for whatever reason mess up on this your system is bricked!
+WARNING: If you for whatever reason mess up on this your system is dead!

 ### 14a.
 NVIDIA
 a.
 Run `nano /etc/mkinitcpio.conf` and edit the `MODULES()` line to look like this.<br>